Non NHS Services

 Private Non NHS Fees and Charges

-Why do GP's charge fees for medical reports and letters?
+Why do GPs charge for some letters and forms?

 Shared Care Prescribing with Private Providers and the Right to Choose